e271828e/Flight.jl/prototypes/kernel/NOTES.md

   producer's cell, so `get_face(:y)` and the deep `get_output` are bitwise equal in every observed snapshot.
 An output-only binding stakes no claim, and the harness register keeps every face.
+- **The delta rides exactly one snapshot; the totals ride every one.** A drained occurrence appears in `recent` in precisely the first snapshot published after its frame-top fold — `[0, 1, 0, 0, 0, 0]` across a six-boundary log — while `totals` is monotone from that boundary on.
+That is §11.8's any-cadence legibility made a vector equality: a 60 Hz reader sees each occurrence once, an occasional sampler still reads the complete account, and decimation loses *which* boundary, never *how many*.
+- **A diagnostic is accounted exactly once, wherever timing lands it.** A device-task report races the run's last frame top, so the tests assert the
+  exclusive-or: in the terminal status's totals, or presented by the run's-end sweep — never both, never neither (`accounted` in `utils.jl`).
+  The deterministic corners pin the two pure cases: a failed `init!` reports pre-spawn and always makes the first fold; a `should_abort` init failure runs zero frames and can only be swept.
+- **Dead-from-boundary-zero needs no machinery.** The failed-`init!` device's record shows the never-stored heartbeat (`0.0`, stale against any clock) and `task_state === :none` — §12.4's rule that the cell's silence *is* the marking, asserted off the published status alone.
+- **Staging diagnostics wait like staged entries.** A rejection at stopped-sim staging sits in the writer's cell — readable there, `(@atomic cell.batch)` in the tests — and surfaces in the next run's first status, the same lifecycle as the batch it was rejected from; the attach renormalization's `ClaimedFaceEntry` carries `site = :renormalization` to tell it from an ordinary staging rejection.

 ## Stand-in retirement history